 - Directors representing employees: Madame Elvire Kodjo, Mr. Olivier Poher;

-- Other directors: Mr. Martyn Roberts, Mr. Andrew Jones, Madame Karen Penrose, Ramsay Health Care (UK) Limited represented by Madame Colleen Harris and Crédit Agricole Assurances represented by Madame Magali Chessé.
+- Other directors: Mr. Martyn Roberts, Mr. Edward Byrne, Madame Karen Penrose, Ramsay Health Care (UK) Limited represented by Madame Colleen Harris and Crédit Agricole Assurances represented by Madame Magali Chessé.